SolidiFiNexus/xrp-meets-web3/readme.md

 How great would it any mobile application would have access to such dApps?
 Could there be something as simple as connecting your non-custodial mobile wallet to any dApp with a press on a button?

-You got it :) With XRP-meets-web3 we would like to make this happen.
+Absolutely :) With XRP-meets-web3 we would like to make this happen.
 What is a standard in the EVM-world has yet to be created for the XRPL.
 With this project we would like to offer developers a simple tool that they can integrate within their online dApps so that mobile applications can interact with them in a safe and secure manner.